jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_dervil_burlow.md

   </p>

   <p>
-    Dervil Burlow had become baseball's oldest cliche &mdash; the fading veteran.
-It was all slipping away without his being able to control it &mdash; like the shock sensation of backward movement when the car sitting next to yours edges forward while yours stands still.
+    Dervil Burlow had become baseball's oldest cliche&mdash;the fading veteran.
+It was all slipping away without his being able to control it&mdash;like the shock sensation of backward movement when the car sitting next to yours edges forward while yours stands still.
   </p>

   <p>